stiatragul/maba.org.au/content/events/code_of_conduct/index.md

 +++
-title = "Code of Conduct"
+title = "Events"
 description = "Code of Conduct" keywords = ["Code of conduct"] authors = ["admin"]
 +++
+# Code of Conduct

 The society is dedicated to a safe and hospitable environment for everyone attending our events, and consideration and respect is expected.
 All attendees, members and speakers should refrain from behaviour that is demeaning, discriminatory or harassing.
 This includes offensive gestures or verbal comments; the sending or sharing of offensive images, videos, emails, texts, or voicemails; deliberate intimidation; stalking, following, harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome attention.
 Participants asked to stop such behaviour are expected to comply immediately.
 The society may take any action it deems appropriate in dealing with a participant who engages in demeaning, discriminatory, or harassing behaviour, ranging from a simple warning to the offender, expulsion from society events to termination of membership.